yukun-dong/how-to/Enable-Preview-Features-in-Teams-Toolkit.md

 # Provision Azure Resources with ARM Template
 Teams Toolkit provides seamless integration with Azure resources, and we integrate with ARM so that you can now declaratively provision Azure resources your application needs using infrastructure as code approach using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) as a domain-specific language  (DSL) to author [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) template.

-> Please note APIM support is still in progress now, please stay tuned.
+> Please note following support is still in progress now, please stay tuned.
+> * Add APIM
+> * Provision existing project using ARM template
+> * Create a new project from sample gallery and provision using ARM template

 ## How to enable this feature
 1. Upgrade to the latest [Teams Toolkit](https://github.com/OfficeDev/TeamsFx/releases/download/ms-teams-vscode-extension%402.6.0-rc.0/ms-teams-vscode-extension-2.6.0-rc.0.vsix).